-The larger schemes during the year included the work on Saxon House in Newhaven (£2.464m) and the addition of fire appliances, ancillary vehicles, vans and cars to the fleet (£0.633m).
+The Revised Capital Programme budget for the year was £2.645m.
+The larger schemes during the year included the HQ relocation (£0.624m), Breathing Apparatus Chambers (£0.216m) and the addition of fire appliances, ancillary vehicles, vans and cars to the fleet (£1.119m).
+The underspend of £0.695m compared to the revised budget was an aggregation of slippage of spend into 2017/18.